Post by Andy Gillette

 I mean, really, is there someone out there who would experience something that at some point they would never get over, that they would literally never find consolation from?
-Really??

 Of course, since Simon’s death two years ago, my perspective on this–as on so many other things–has changed.

 In particular, my thoughts on what it means to help someone who is grieving–someone who needs to be consoled–have changed considerably.

-I about fell out of my chair from the shock of it, and fumbled through an awkward half-apology-half-redirect to help him avoid having to talk about this terrible tragedy (or…was it me saving myself from my terrible fear of addressing someone else’s pain?).
+I about fell out of my chair from the shock of it, and fumbled through an awkward half-apology-half-redirect to help him avoid having to talk about this tragedy (or…was it me saving myself from my terrible fear of addressing someone else’s pain?).

 We ended up hiring him and, years later, he was one of the first people I called after my son was stillborn.

-They know when to make a decision and butt in, and knew when to leave you alone; they knew what to say or ask, and when to shut up (mostly the latter); they were considerately inquisitive and fundamentally focused on us.
+They know when to make a decision and butt in, and know when to leave you alone; they know what to say or ask, and when to shut up (mostly the latter); they are considerately inquisitive and fundamentally focused on us.

 And I have a soft spot in my heart for all of those who did anything to help us.

 They tried to comfort us with words of hope and faith, but in so doing merely highlighted our despair and the injustice of the universe.

 As Tony Woodlief writes over at Sand in the Gears, “Your words will change nothing, even with the best intentions, because they cannot descend into the grave, cannot breathe life into death.”

-And I think that’s a key insight, both for they who would wish to comfort those touched by grief, and those grieved who are upset by the inadequacy of others’ attempts to make us feel better.
-We should each recognize those limitations.
+And I think that’s a critical insight, both for they who would wish to comfort those touched by grief, and those grieved who are upset by the inadequacy of others’ attempts to make us feel better.

 Tony goes on: